lldouble/surgimap_qa/README.md

 Driver lifecycle handling simplified (open, close, ...).

 6. Important note:
-Make sure to use latest Chrome Driver (at least 2.43.0) and Chrome (at least 70.0)
+Make sure to use latest Chrome Driver (at least 2.43.0) and Chrome (at least 70.0).
+The test suite is using MailSlurp as an external (Rest) API to generate mailboxes and check received emails into them.
+Since this step is using an external service that could be unavailable at any time and it is not in our control, this step is executed in a "best effort way", so that if it fails due to the service not avaiable at the moment of the test execution, it will not make the test case fail but just provide a WARNING in the logs to invite the tester to complete this step (email verification) manually.